abhinavsharma/ai-switcher/README.md

 ## Features

 - Shows floating action buttons for other AI platforms when you're using one of the supported platforms
-- Each button allows you to transfer your current conversation to another AI platform
+- Copies the first prompt to your clipboard when you click a button
+- Opens a new tab with the selected AI platform
+- Shows a toast notification when the prompt is copied
 - Automatically detects which AI platform you're currently using
 - Uses Tailwind CSS for styling

 ## How It Works

 When you're using one of the supported AI chat platforms, the extension displays floating buttons for all the other AI platforms.
-Clicking a button will eventually transfer your conversation to that platform.
+Clicking a button will:

+1. Copy the first prompt from your current conversation to your clipboard
+2. Show a toast notification to confirm
+3. Open a new tab with the selected AI platform
+4. You can then paste the prompt into the new platform

 ## Permissions